Stacked-Org/stacked/README.md

 ## How Does it work

 The architecture is very simple.
-It consists of 4 major pieces, everything else is up to your implementation style.
+It consists of 3 major pieces, everything else is up to your implementation style.
 These pieces are:

 - **View**: Shows the UI to the user.
 Single widgets also qualifies as views (for consistency in terminology) a view in this case is not a "Page" it's just a UI representation.
 - **ViewModel**: Manages the state of the View, business logic and any other logic as required from user interaction.
 It does this by making use of the services
 - **Services**: A wrapper of a single functionality / feature set.
 This is commonly used to wrap things like showing a dialog, wrapping database functionality, integrating an api, etc.

-- **Managers**: Any object that makes use of multiple services.
-This piece serves no distinct purpose in the architecture and is ONLY here to differentiate between Services with dependencies and services without dependencies.
+- **Managers(Suggestion)**: A service that requires other services.
+This piece serves no particular part in the architecture except for indicating that it has depdendencies on other service.
+It has no functional part in the architecture, It's main purpose is to distinguish between services that depend on other services and ones that don't.
+It's not a hard rule to follow but will allow for more code separation.

 Lets go over some of those principles to follow during development.